-Our members frequently appear in a wide spectrum of company disputes, including shareholders disputes, joint venture disputes, liquidation and winding up litigations, as well as non-contentious matters such as restructuring and internal governance matters.
+DVC’s members regularly appear in a variety of company disputes, including shareholders’ disputes and unfair prejudice petitions, joint venture disputes, liquidation and winding up litigations, as well as non-contentious matters such as restructuring and internal governance matters.

 Several members of DVC are co-authors of leading company law and insolvency texts.
 This includes a joint anaugural publication of Hong Kong Company Law Cases (HKCLC) with Kluwer.
-With contributors hailing exclusively from Des Voeux Chambers, DVC is the first mover in this space and the only Chambers globally to have authored a compendium of this kind.
+With contributors hailing exclusively from Des Voeux Chambers, DVC is the first mover in this space and the only chambers globally to have authored a compendium of this kind.
 Members regularly deliver lectures and appear at forums and more recently have produced webinars and podcasts to share their expertise.

 What the directories say: